 In order to be your best all day long your body needs “fuel” 3-5 times a day, starting first thing in the morning.
 Protein should be a part of every meal throughout the day for the best nutritional results.
-In general the daily value (DV) for protein is 50 grams based on a 2,000 calorie diet.
+In general the daily recommended daily protein intake is 50 grams based on a 2,000 calorie diet.
 Another way to look at protein requirements is a as a percentage of calories.
 The Institute of Medicine recommends we get at least 10% and no more than 35% of calories from protein.

-Most people require 0.4 grams of protein for every pound of body weight to meet the body’s basic requirements.
+The recommended daily protein intake for most people is 0.4 grams of protein for every pound of body weight to meet the body’s basic requirements.

 Individuals who regularly engage in strength training or endurance exercise require additional protein.
 The Institute of Medicine recommends 0.5 – 0.8 grams of protein for every pound of body weight for these individuals.